jeffreybiles/phoenix-tutorial-website/lib/book/contents/99- Appendices/1- Use, Import, Alias.md

 So that's how we get all the macros like `render`, `get`, and `scope`.

 I hope this demystified some of the Elixir Magic for you.
-If not, keep reading; although an understanding of the concepts in this chapter is helpful, it's by no means required, and you can make a great app while still thinking of `use` as just a mysterious line that makes your Router and Controller work.
+If not, then don't worry too much about it; although an understanding of the concepts in this appendix is helpful, it's by no means required, and you can make a great app while still thinking of `use` as just a mysterious line that makes your Router and Controller work.

-In the next chapter we're going to further connect the Router, Controller, and Template, and see how they pass data back and forth.